jina-ai/finetuner/docs/notebooks/image_to_image.md

 <a href="https://colab.research.google.com/drive/1QuUTy3iVR-kTPljkwplKYaJ-NTCgPEc_?usp=sharing"><img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"></a>

-Searching visually similar images with image queries is a very popular use-case, so of course Finetuner enables you to accomplish this easily.
+Searching visually similar images with image queries is a very popular use-case.
+However, using pre-trained models don’t deliver the best results – the models are trained on general data that lacks the particularities of your specific task.
+Here's where Finetuner comes!
+It enables you to accomplish this easily.

 This guide will demonstrate how to fine-tune a ResNet model for image to image retrieval.